GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-1-hello-window.md

 }
 ```

 Let's start with `Main.cpp`.
-That's all its doing, creating the hellowindow application and running it.
+That's all its doing, creating the "hellowindow" application and running it.
 In the future this can be accompanied by loading a configuration, initializing a logger,
-initiating a connection to a possible server server, or other stuff.
+initiating a connection to a possible server, or other stuff.

 ```cpp
 public: